 Stoicism and the Success of the Roman Empire

 The Roman Empire was a monumental achievement of civilisation.
-Through its history it spanned around the Mediterranean Sea in Europe, North Africa and West Asia.
-It survived for well over 5 centuries, and provided the context for innumerable innovations in all areas of human life.
+Throughout its history, it spanned around the Mediterranean Sea in Europe, North Africa and West Asia.
+It survived for over five centuries and provided the context for innumerable innovations in all areas of human life.
 The difference between the Roman Empire and the barbaric tribes that populated the rest of Europe at the time was stark.
-The Romans were civilised, the rest of Europe were savages, point of fact.
+The Romans were civilised; the rest of Europe were savages, point of fact.

-Now, when contemplating the success of the Roman Empire, it is very important to consider its intellectual landscape; and to consider the intellectual landscape in the times preceding its rise.
+When contemplating the success of the Roman Empire, it is essential to consider its intellectual landscape and the intellectual landscape in the times preceding its rise.
 The Roman Empire arose out of a context of philosophical and intellectual flourishing.
-So, in and around what is today Greece, Italy and Turkey, with the City of Athens as a focal point, thinkers of historic calibre succeeded in having a dramatic impact on the societies of the time.
+So, in and around what is today Greece, Italy and Turkey, with the City of Athens as a focal point, thinkers of historic calibre succeeded in dramatically impacting the societies of the time.

 Philosophy in Ancient Greece and Rome

 The most famous of these figures are Socrates, Plato and Aristotle.
-As some may know, Plato, a student of Socrates, is perhaps most famous for starting what many think is the first university; an institution called the Academy.
-Aristotle for his part, famously, was a student of Plato’s and served as the tutor of Alexander the Great.
+Plato, a student of Socrates, is most famous for starting what many think is the first university: an institution called the Academy.
+For his part, Aristotle famously was a student of Plato and served as the tutor of Alexander the Great.

-These great thinkers, particularly Socrates, inspired a whole host of thinkers, through numerous generations.
-One of those was a guy called Zeno, who, trying to capture in doctrine his understanding of the Socratic way of life, developed Stoicism as a school of thought.
-Stoicism as a School of thought, along with all of the other dominant philosophical schools, had a profound impact on Hellenistic society.
+These great thinkers, particularly Socrates, inspired many thinkers through numerous generations.
+One of those was a guy called Zeno, who, trying to capture his understanding of the Socratic way of life in doctrine, developed Stoicism as a school of thought.
+Stoicism as a School of thought and other dominant philosophical schools profoundly impacted Hellenistic society.
 Stoicism became dominant as a philosophical school and profoundly shaped the social fabric of the Roman Empire.
 More importantly, Stoicism shaped the nobility of the Roman Empire, improving the moral and ethical fibre of the Roman nobility.

-Of particular interest to us however are the Stoic views on Ethics.
-Like all of the Hellenistic schools, the Stoics were eudaimonists.
-Among other things, this means that happiness, personal fulfilment, was, for the Stoics, the most important part of Ethics.
-The Stoics set up ethical deliberation as an investigation into what makes a human life good, and what makes a person happy.
+The Stoic views on ethics are particularly interesting to us.
+Like all the Hellenistic schools, the Stoics were eudaemonists.
+This means that happiness personal fulfilment, was, for the Stoics, the most crucial part of ethics.
+The Stoics set up ethical deliberation as investigating what makes a human life suitable and what makes a person happy.

 The Stoics are notorious for what they had to say about happiness.
-Much to the confusion of the modern audience, the Stoics believed that virtue and happiness were identical with one another.
-According to the Stoics, the only thing that is truly good (prudentially) for a human being, is virtue.
+Much to the confusion of the modern audience, the Stoics believed that virtue and happiness were identical.
+According to the Stoics, virtue is the only truly good thing (prudentially) for a human being.
 Virtue is the only thing that will make your life better.
-Everything else that we associate with happiness, the so-called external goods, like wealth, reputation, and even health, were considered to be indifferent.
+Everything else we associate with happiness, the so-called external goods, like wealth, reputation, and health, were considered indifferent.
 Indifferent in the sense that they are neither good nor bad; they have no real value.
-The only thing that is bad is vice.
+The only bad thing is vice.

-In this way the Stoics argued that being happy and being excellent are the same thing.
+In this way, the Stoics argued that being happy and excellent are the same.

 What does “Being Excellent” Mean for the Stoics?

-But, if I tell you that being happy and being excellent are the same thing, then it is important to understand what being excellent is.
-At a foundational level, the Stoics understand virtue as a matter of “being reasoned in all that you do”.
+But, if I tell you that being happy and being excellent is the same thing, it is essential to understand what being excellent is.
+At a foundational level, the Stoics understand virtue as “being reasoned in all you do”.

 This has been described in different ways by different Stoics.
-Zeno, the founder of the school, said that happiness is “living in agreement with nature”.
-Another notable Stoic, Diogenes, declares that happiness is to “act with good reason in the selection of what is natural”.
-Archedemus, yet another Stoic, said that it is “to live in performance of all befitting actions”.
+Zeno, the school’s founder, said that happiness is “living in agreement with nature”.
+Another notable Stoic, Diogenes, declares that happiness is ” acting with good reason in selecting what is natural”.
+Archedemus, another Stoic, said it is “to live in the performance of all befitting actions”.

-The Stoics saw all these description of happiness as synonymous with each other.
-They were all trying to talk about the same thing, each in their own way.
+The Stoics saw all these descriptions of happiness as synonymous with each other.
+They were all trying to talk about the same thing, each in their way.

 Understanding the Stoics in the 21st Century

-Unfortunately, people struggle to understand what the Stoics actually meant; and why their ideas were so powerful.
-That is not surprising though, because these statements challenge our routine patterns of thought.
-But, what exactly did Zeno mean when he said that virtue is “living in agreement with nature”?
-And, why should we believe that this is the only thing that is really good for us?
+Unfortunately, people struggle to understand what the Stoics meant and why their ideas were so powerful.
+That is not surprising, though, because these statements challenge our routine thought patterns.
+But what exactly did Zeno mean when he said that virtue is “living in agreement with nature”?
+And why should we believe this is the only good thing for us?

 As to the first question, you must remember that “living in agreement with nature”, for the Stoics, meant doing what is appropriate in the moment that you are in.
-They argued that human beings are able to determine, with the use of their reason, the course of action that is appropriate, given the way things are.
+They argued that human beings can determine, with their reason, the appropriate course of action, given the way things are.
 The virtuous person recognises and acts according to that understanding in every situation that they are in.

-But what really sets the virtuous person apart is that he does what is appropriate because he believes it to be appropriate.
+But what sets the virtuous person apart is that he does what is appropriate because he believes it to be appropriate.
 He does the right thing because it is the right thing to do.
-And this is what the Stoics took to be happiness; living a life where you at all times do the right thing because it is the right thing to do.
+And this is what the Stoics took to be happiness; living a life where you always do the right thing because it is the right thing to do.

 The Stoics on How to Find Personal Fulfilment

-Believe it or not, there are actually very good reasons for thinking that this is true.
-We can most easily make sense of this idea when we draw a distinction between outcome and process.
-Ordinarily we associate our personal fulfilment with things that are the outcomes of the things that we do.
-We think that our fulfilment is in the health we get after exercising.
-Likewise, we think that it is in the financial stability we get after succeeding in our careers.
-We think that it is in the respect people show us, after working hard to each their respect.
+There are very good reasons for thinking that this is true.
+We can most easily make sense of this idea when we distinguish outcome and process.
+Ordinarily, we associate our personal fulfilment with things that are the outcomes of our actions.
+Our fulfilment is in the health we get after exercising.
+Likewise, it is in the financial stability we get after succeeding in our careers.
+It is in the respect people show us after working hard to earn their respect.

-Unfortunately, your personal fulfilment does not happen when you get these thing; it happens on the way to getting them, in the day by day living of your life.
+Unfortunately, your fulfilment does not happen when you get these things; it happens on the way to getting them, in the day-by-day living of your life.
 You will never be fulfilled when you have these things if you are not fulfilled whilst working on getting them.

 This is firstly because we can never actually possess any of these things.
-If you think that health will fulfil you; then you will never be healthy enough stop worrying about your health.
+If you think that health will fulfil you, you will never be healthy enough to stop worrying about your health.
 The threat of disease is always there.
-If you think riches will fulfil you, you will never be rich enough that we can stop worrying about your wealth.
+If you think riches will fulfil you, you will never be rich enough to stop worrying about your wealth.
 Your fortune, big or small, will always be under threat.
-Often the richest are the most worried about their wealth.
+Often, the richest are the most worried about their wealth.
 Naturally, they have more of it to worry about.

 How to Find Personal Fulfilment?
 Focus on Process